DJ Paul – “Goat of All Goats” review

 DJ Paul is a 42 year old MC, producer, DJ, songwriter & entrepreneur from Memphis, Tennessee known for co-founding the seminal Three 6 Mafia with Juicy J. He made his solo debut in 2002 with Underground 16: For da Summa but for the past decade, Paul’s has delivered a total of 7 more albums through his Scale-A-Ton Entertainment record label including his 2015 magnum opus Master of Evil with the help of Psychopathic Records or the Year of the 6 duology in conjunction with Slumerican the following year.
 However after spending the last year & a half producing & doing features, he’s returning with his debut EP.

 After the “Journey Begins” intro, we go into the song “Creepin’”.
 Where Paul teams up with Wifisfuneral viciously brag over a chaotic trap beat.
 Then after the “Life Figured Out” interlude, the song “Easy Way” with Yelawolf & the Seed of 6 sees the 4 vividly describing life in the gutter over a dark beat.
-After the “Cleaner Way” interlude, the song “Came Up” with Rob Vicious is a mediocre anthem about making money.
+After the “Cleaner Way” interlude, the song “Came Up” with Rob Vicious co-produced by TWhy is a mediocre anthem about making money.
 Especially with the tedious “me so horny” hook.

 After the “No More Small Time” interlude, the song “Real Money” with Beanie Sigel is pretty much a sequel to the last joint except it’s way more tolerable & off the wall.
 After the “Life Got Real” interlude, the final song “They Beefin’” is a menacing diss towards people who choosin’ sides.
 Then the EP finishes off with the “Gettin’ Caught Up” skit & a spoken word outro.